PanosMpel/Embedded-Systems-NTUA/Lab2/README.md

-# 2nd LAB EXERCISE
-Exercises on Dynamic Data Type Refinement (DDTR)
+# 2nd Lab Exercise : Dynamic Data Type Refinement (DDTR)

 ## Environment

 This solution was specifically developed and tested in the following environment: